datanav/docs/configuration.rst

 Example configuration
 ^^^^^^^^^^^^^^^^^^^^^

-See the :ref:`REST system example <rest_system_example>` section for how to configure the operations we refer to in these exapmles:
+See the :ref:`REST system example <rest_system_example>` section for how to configure the operations we refer to in these examples:

 ::